floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_fls.md

 ## Using wildcards

-You can use wildcards when definig FLS field, both for include and exclude mode.
+You can use wildcards when defining FLS field, both for include and exclude mode.

 For example: